dataArtisans/flink-streaming-demo/README.md

 1. Configure an index pattern by entering the index name "nyc-idx" and clicking on "Create".
 Do not uncheck the "Index contains time-based events" option.

-1. Select the time range to visualize with Kibana.
+1. Click on the "Discover" button at the top of the page.
+Kibana will tell you "No results found" because we have to configure the time range of the data to visualize in Kibane.
 Click on the "Last 15 minutes" label in the top right corner and enter an absolute time range from 2013-01-01 to 2013-01-06 which is the time range of our taxi ride data stream.
 You can also configure a refresh interval to reload the page for updates.

 1. Click on the “Visualize” button at the top of the page, select "Tile map", and click on "From a new search".